tmax898/dev_setup/shared.md

 #### Coding Tools

 - Insomnia - REST client
   Installations of different langs and sdks will be left in the respective OS guides.
 - [Install Hyper](https://hyper.is/) - general use crossplatform terminal.
 Each OS has alternatives to avoid running an electron apps a terminal.

 - Neovim - in-terminal editor.
-A set of configs will get uploaded eventually.
-Kickstart will be the base set of configurations.
-Use respective OS package manager.
-  - TODO: double chcek that Mason has everything they need in the configs.
-If they do delete this otherwise list out all the LSPs, Linters, and formatters needed.
+Copy the nvim configs to the root `.config` directory.
+[Astro](https://docs.astronvim.com) is used as the base.
+Follow their intial guide to install all other needed deps
   - Alternatively [Install VS Code](https://code.visualstudio.com/download)
     - Extensions:
       - Nightowl - theme